qiuyue1993/Notes/ECCV2020/Reading list.md

 Experiment: To contextualize this new task, we develop models that mirror many of the advances made in prior settings as well as single-modality baselines.
 While some transfer, we find significantly lower absolute performance in the continuous setting – suggesting that performance in prior ‘navigation-graph’ settings may be inflated by the strong implicit assumptions.

+## Counterfactual Vision-and-Language Navigation via Adversarial Path Sampler

+Problem in VLN: One of the problems of the VLN task is data scarcity since it is difficult to collect enough navigation paths with human-annotated instructions for interactive environments.

+Proposed method: We integrate counterfactual thinking into the vision-and-language navigation task, and propose the adversarial path sampler (APS) to progressively sample challenging and effective paths to improve the navigation policy.
+We propose an adversarial-driven counterfactual reasoning model that can consider effective conditions instead of low-quality augmented data.
+In particular, we present a model-agnostic adversarial path sampler (APS) that learns to sample challenging paths that force the navigator to improve based on the navigation performance.
+APS also serves to do pre-exploration of unseen environments to strengthen the model’s ability to generalize.

+Experiment and result: We evaluate the influence of APS on the performance of different VLN baseline models using the room-to-room dataset (R2R).
+The results show that the adversarial training process with our proposed APS benefits VLN models under both seen and unseen environments.
+And the pre-exploration process can further gain additional improvements under unseen environments.